sanity-io/sanity-plugin-mux-input/README.md

 ### Publishing

-By default, once your code is pushed to `main` the CI will handle the workflow automatically and push a new version.

-If you want to do it manually, you can run the ["CI and Release" workflow](<[https://github.com/sanity-io/sanity-plugin-mux-input/actions/workflows/ci.yml](https://github.com/sanity-io/sanity-plugin-mux-input/actions/workflows/main.yml)>).
+You can run the ["CI and Release" workflow](<[https://github.com/sanity-io/sanity-plugin-mux-input/actions/workflows/ci.yml](https://github.com/sanity-io/sanity-plugin-mux-input/actions/workflows/main.yml)>).
 Make sure to select the main branch and check "Release new version".

 Semantic release will only release on configured branches, so it is safe to run release on any branch.